pixlsus/website/src/articles/interview-chdk/index.md

     </div>
 </div>

 One of the firsts tests with a full rig (72 cameras) shooting at same time.
-By <dfn>nafraf</dfn>, licensed under CC BY-NC 2.0.
+By *nafraf*, licensed under CC BY-NC 2.0.

 <div>
     <div class='fluid-vid'>